udayakumar-s/ej2-angular-docs/ej2-angular/inplace-editor/getting-started.md

 domainurl: ##DomainURL##
 ---

-# Getting started in Angular Inplace editor component
+# Getting started with Angular Inplace editor component

 This section explains the steps to create a simple **In-place Editor** component and configure its available functionalities in Angular.